-5. Working Paper, AF/XO, "Outline for 'White Paper' on Space Management and Planning Initiatives," n.d.
+5. Working Paper, AF/xO, "Outline for 'White Paper' on Space Management and Planning Initiatives," n.d.
 [September 1978].

 6. For a detailed discussion of the Soviet buildup and comparison of American and Soviet nuclear arsenals, see the yearly issues of The Military Balance, especially The Military Balance, 1975-1976 (London: The International Institute of Strategic Studies, 1975), pp. 3-4, 73, and Lawrence Freedman, US Intelligence and the Soviet Strategic Threat (Boulder, CO: Westview Press, 1977).
-The number of American launchers had remained constant since 1967 at 1,054 ICBMs and 656 SLBMs.
-By contrast, in 1967 the Soviet inventory consisted of 460 ICBMs and 130 SLBMs.
+The number of American launchers had remained constant since 1967 at 1,054 ICBMS and 656 SLBMS.
+By contrast, in 1967 the Soviet inventory consisted of 460 ICBMS and 130 SLBMS.
 These figures, to be sure, do not reflect evolving capabilities in terms of missile size, range, throw-weight, and MIRV technology.
-Characteristic of concern by American officials about the Soviet build-up Wiley & Sons, 1976), pp. 60-62.
+Characteristic of concern by American officials about the Soviet build-up is Secretary of Defense Melvin Laird's comment in early 1970 warning of the "continuing rapid expansion of Soviet strategic offensive forces."
+Quoted in Freedman, US Intelligence and the Soviet Strategic Threat, p.
+153. Such worries continued unabated through the decade.

-86. Lane, Command and Control and Communications Structures in Southeast Asia, pp. 113-114; Kinsley, Outer Space and Inner Sanctums, pp. 60-62.
+Communications Structures in Southeast Asia, pp. 113-114; Kinsley, Outer Space and Inner Sanctums, pp. 60-62.